Wines of Texas · Field Notes№ 012 · Stonewall, TX

 Becker runs at a volume most boutique producers cannot imagine — and the property shows it.
 The covered patio alone could host a small wedding.
 Red umbrellas dot the lawn.
 A stone fireplace anchors one end.
 On a busy afternoon the line moves steadily rather than gracefully, which is exactly what you should expect from a place this many people have bookmarked.

 Inside, the tasting bar stretches long enough to absorb a crowd, with an oak-tree mural behind it that has probably appeared in a thousand Hill Country photos.
-The restrooms, frankly, feel like a cramped nineteen-eighties powder room — a detail we noticed again later the same day at Michael Ros, where the contrast was impossible to miss.
+That tree is no invention: it grew in the yard of Dr. Becker’s good friend Dr. Bell, and its likeness anchors the giant mural in the tasting room and turns up on numerous Becker wine labels.
 Becker is not trying to be the most refined stop on the corridor.
 It is trying to be the one you remember as the original.

 Preservation, not performance.